 - Can I use my mountain bike on an indoor trainer?

 - How can I stay motivated for boring indoor riding sessions?

 Wrapping it up, if you’re looking for a complete guide as to what to buy this winter (2016-17), don’t miss our superb mini-guide to all you need this winter to enhance your indoor training sessions!
-While for those of you wondering how to knock off those winter pounds, see our tips on using your bike trainer to get rid of that winter belly and our videos on how to really get the most out of your indoor training sessions!
+While for those of you wondering how to knock off those winter pounds, see our tips on using your bike trainer to get rid of that winter belly and our post on the 7 major ways an indoor trainer can truly change your life – plus also check out our videos on how to really get the most out of your indoor training sessions!

 3 major reasons why you need to buy a stationary bike stand this fall/winter